 Resources and Materials on

 Climate change is at the top of the international agenda because of the threat that it represents to society and the magnitude of the response required.
 This page brings together resources and materials, and reports of IEF activities relevant to this topic.
-These supporting materials should assist communities to participate in discourses on climate change in the lead up to and beyond the United Nations Climate Change Conference (COP21) in Paris, France in December 2015.
+These supporting materials should assist communities to participate in discourses on climate change in efforts to implement the Paris Agreement adopted at United Nations Climate Change Conference (COP21) in Paris, France in December 2015.

 WHAT IS CLIMATE CHANGE?
 A brief explanation